LorenaSol/Effects-of-Music/README.md

 # Effects-of-Music on Various Aspects

 # About
 Music has become apart of our lives.
-Music is everywhere.
+Music is *everywhere*.
 Most cars have a radio installed having easy access to music or bluetooth.
 Since music is everywhere, there are various effects that it has on humans and other living things.

 ![music](./planty.jpg)